sstur/react-rte/README.md

     $ npm install --save react-rte

 `RichTextEditor` is the main editor component.
-It is comprised of the draft-js `<Editor>`, some handy UI components (e.g. toolbar) and some helpful abstractions around getting and setting content with HTML/Markdown.
+It is comprised of the Draft.js `<Editor>`, some UI components (e.g. toolbar) and some helpful abstractions around getting and setting content with HTML/Markdown.

-This component is designed to be used like a textarea except that instead of `value` being a string, it is an object with `toString` on it.
-Creating a `value` from a string is also easy using
+`RichTextEditor` is designed to be used like a `textarea` except that instead of `value` being a string, it is an object with `toString` on it.
+Creating a `value` from a string is also easy using `createValueFromString(markup, 'html')`.

 ### Example Usage: